 MediaScape will explore novel mechanisms for making audiovisual content more approachable, accessible, and understandable in context.
 Instead of generic application and interfaces, it will design and implement an innovative infrastructure that can better realize the full potential of cultural heritage collections.
 In particular, the project will bridge between the audience and the collection, through an immersive exhibition where visitors can directly interact with the digital items.
 The project will last for 18 months and the consortium includes CWI, het Nederlands Instituut voor Beeld en Geluid, and Dropstuff.

 Opera uses all the visual and performing arts to create extraordinary worlds of passion and sensibility.
 It is rightly recognized as a great achievement of European culture.
 And yet a form that once inspired social and artistic revolutions is often seen as the staid preserve of the elite.
-With rising inequality and social exclusion, many see opera—if they think of it at all—as symbolic of what is wrong in Europe today.
+With rising inequality and social exclusion, many see opera— if they think of it at all —as symbol of what is wrong in Europe today.
 TRACTION aims to change that using opera as a path for social and cultural inclusion, making it once again a force for radical transformation.
 We do not want to make opera palatable to those who don’t attend.
 We want to define new forms of artistic creation through which the most marginalized groups (migrants, the rural poor, young offenders and others) can work with artists to tell the stories that matter now.
 By combining best practice in participatory art with digital technology’s innovations of language, form and process, we will define new approaches to co-creation and innovate in three fields: a) Opera creation and production; b) Immersive and interactive digital media; and c) Social integration and community development.
 Experimental projects in inner-city Barcelona (ES), a youth prison in Leiria (PT) and rural communities in Ireland will test and share new ideas.

 The DIS group focuses on facilitating and improving the way people use interactive systems and how people communicate with each other.
-We combine data science with a strong human-centric, empirical approach to understand the experience of users.
+We combine data science with a strong human-centered, empirical approach to understand the experience of users.
 This enables us to design and develop next generation intelligent and empathic systems.
 We base our results on realistic testing grounds and data sets, and embrace areas such as ubiquitous computing, human-centered multi media systems, and languages.